andreasmhallberg/readingnotes/Younes, 2007. On “I‘rāb”, Power, and Language Reform in the Arab World.md

 # Younes, Munther.
 2007.
 “On ”I‘rāb“, Power, And Language Reform in the Arab World.”
 Al-’Arabiyya 40/41: 221–41.

-- Two views of historical development of icraab
+- Two views of historical development of *iʿrāb*
   1. *Traditional:* Present in everyday speech in early Islamic era, then corrupted after expansion.
   2. Not present in everyday speech
      a.
 Invented by grammarians
      b.
 Only in poetic koiné

-- Icraab probably not used in everyday language by Bedouins.
+- *iʿrāb* probably not used in everyday language by Bedouins.
-  - Sibawayhi seems not to have fist-hand experience with Beduin speaking with icraab.
+  - Sibawayhi seems not to have fist-hand experience with Beduin speaking with *iʿrāb*.
 All second hand accounts.
 226
   - Unclear in the sources whether any information ever from everyday speech or only from poetry.
 227

-- Grammarians came up with rules to account for dialectal variation in *qirāʾāt* that is unrelated to icraab: 232-
+- Grammarians came up with rules to account for dialectal variation in *qirāʾāt* that is unrelated to *iʿrāb* 232-
   1. *mā ḥijāziyya*
   1. *accusative of praise*
   1. *accusative of condemnation*